ASTHA-Lab/SpiceCiM/README.md

 chmod +x run.sh

 # Change the config.ini file if necessary
+# Make sure to add a valid transistor_model_path value (SPICE model comes with PDK supported by Spectre)
 # Make sure to source appropriate Simulator License!
 Current version only supports Cadence Spectre.
 Support for Hspice and Opensource Ngspice are coming soon!

 # Run the the tool: